 At the turn of the 20th century, the U.S. Army opened a newly built fort that was to guard the entrance to Puget Sound.
 Located on Whidbey Island, the fort was named “Fort Casey” in honor of Brigadier General Thomas Lincoln Casey, the last U.S. Army chief of engineers.
 At one time, Fort Casey was the fourth largest military post in Washington, housing 10 officers and 428 enlisted men.

-The Army used the fortification until World War II and, when Fort Casey was decommissioned in the 1950s, Seattle Pacific University became the property’s owner — updating and renovating the buildings for groups like yours.
+The Army used the fortification until World War II.
+Fort Casey was decommissioned in the 1950s, Seattle Pacific University became the property’s owner — updating and renovating the buildings.
 Today, SPU continues to welcome school groups, churches, nonprofit organizations, and outdoor education classes to this remarkable historical site.

-Designed as part of the massive modernization program of U.S. seacoast fortifications initiated by the Endicott Board, construction on Fort Casey began in 1897.
-In 1901, her big guns on disappearing carriages, which could be raised out of their protective emplacements so that the guns were exposed only long enough to fire, became active.
+Designed as part of the massive modernization program of U.S., construction on Fort Casey began in 1897.
+The guns became active in 1901.
+They are unique due to their disappearing carriages. which could be raised out of their protective emplacements so that the guns were exposed only long enough to fire, became active.

 However, the fort’s batteries became obsolete almost as soon as their construction was completed.
 The invention of the airplane in 1903, and the subsequent development of military aircraft made the fort vulnerable to air attack.